 The fourth retirement phase may result in conflict between family members.
 For example, disagreements may surface between older adults and their adult children because a well-meaning son or daughter is concerned about the safety of their parent’s driving or even their capacity to live alone.

-Though it may seem counterintuitive, even though we see a depletion of physical, financial, social, and, perhaps, even cognitive resources, emotional well-being in older adulthood is high in comparison to other stages of life.11 This suggests that with proper planning despite lower resources, aging individuals can feel optimistic about increased longevity.
-Clients can often use this period of time to reinvent themselves, too.
+Though it may seem counterintuitive, even though we see a depletion of physical, financial, social, and perhaps cognitive resources, emotional well-being in older adulthood is high in comparison to other stages of life (see graph below).
+This suggests that with proper planning despite lower resources, aging individuals can feel optimistic about increased longevity.
+You can also use this period of time to reinvent yourself.

 Americans 75+ have highest well-being Rankings11